hmgle/passt/README.md

     and, optionally:

         dhclient -6

+    * alternatively, start pasta as:

+            ./pasta --config-net

+        to let pasta configure networking in the namespace by itself, using `netlink`

+    * ...or run the demo script:

+        doc/demo.sh

 * and that's it, you should now have TCP connections, UDP, and ICMP/ICMPv6 echo working from/to the namespace for IPv4 and IPv6